quist00/carpentries.org/_posts/2021/06/2021-06-09-recruiting-for-coc-committee.md

 ---
 layout: page
-authors: ["Karen Cranston", "Karin Lagesen", "Francois Michonneau", "Malvika Sharan", "Masami Yamaguchi"]
+authors: ["Karen Cranston", "Karin Lagesen", "François Michonneau", "Malvika Sharan", "Masami Yamaguchi"]
 teaser: "Code of Conduct Committee is recruiting new members.
 Attend one of our community discussions in June to find out more about how we help make The Carpentries a welcoming and supporting environment."
 title: "Recruiting new members to the Code of Conduct Committee"
 date: 2021-06-09